ambervoong/isextreme/README.md

 ```
 Depending on your system and what you're using, you might have to use pip3 instead.

-Other things you may need: Python3, PyQT, numpy, pandas, etc. The errors will tell you if you have any missing dependencies.
+Other things you may need: Python3, PyQT, numpy, pandas, matplotlib, wordcloud etc. The errors will tell you if you have any missing dependencies.